 The Cox Center is the international outreach unit of the Grady College of Journalism and Mass Communication.

 Comments from the graduates to the 2009 Annual Survey of Journalism & Mass Communication Graduates reflected a real sense of frustration and desperation.

 One student said that nothing he had done at the university prepared him "to deal with this horrible economy."
 His advice to 2010 students not yet graduated was direct: "Stay in school forever.
 It all goes down hill from here."

 The graduate survey produced one bit of good news, according to Dr. Lee B. Becker, director of the survey.
 Graduates reporting on their job searches in the late spring of 2010 were much more likely to have found a full-time job than were graduates reporting at the end of 2009.

-The full report, written by Becker and fellow researchers Dr. Tudor Vlad, Paris Desnoes and Devora Olin, was released Aug 4 at the annual conference of the Association for Education in Journalism and Mass Communication in Denver.
+The full report, written by Becker and fellow researchers Dr. Tudor Vlad, Whitney Kazragis and Chelsea Toledo-Browne, was released Aug 10 at the annual conference of the Association for Education in Journalism and Mass Communication in St. Louis.

 The copyrighted text of the 2010 Graduate Report with black and white charts is available here.